Search this blog

 the one who trembles at My word.” --Isaiah 66:1-2

-A child born into helplessness and need, vulnerable to the dangers and afflictions of the flesh and of this world; that is the dwelling God chose for Himself when He became flesh; the dwelling He prefers.
-And no matter how we try to clean it up, sanitize it for Christmas cards, or Hallmark movies, God will always find a way to break through our plans, our cautious attempts to create a perfect Christmas, a perfect family, a perfect life… and in the vulnerability and chaos of our discomfort and failure and dysfunction, He will be waiting for us –like that helpless baby lying in a manger, hungering for His mother’s tender breast, His father’s gentle warmth—waiting for us to put down all the packages and all the fancy treats, and take Him up in our arms, hold Him tight and let His love open our hearts.
+God chose to enter into the world as an infant, vulnerable to the dangers and afflictions of the flesh and this world.
+That is the dwelling God chose, the dwelling He prefers.
+And no matter how we try to clean it up, sanitize it for Christmas cards, or Hallmark movies, God will always find a way to break through our plans, our desperate attempts to create a perfect Christmas, a perfect family, a perfect life… and through the vulnerability and chaos of our discomfort and failure and dysfunction, He will reveal Himself: a helpless baby lying in a manger, hungering for His mother’s tender breast, the warmth of His father’s gentle touch, offering us the chance to give Him not a gift card or a carefully wrapped present, but ourselves, our hearts, our love.
+That’s all…

 The Fulfillment of the Law